 How To Open The Hyper-V Manager on Your Windows 11 PC

-Now, as you have followed the above steps; therefore, once the PC gets rebooted, you are now able to create and manage your Hyper-V machines.
+Now, as you have followed the above steps; therefore, once the PC gets rebooted, you will be able to create and manage your Hyper-V machines.
 So, now let’s take a look at how you can use this feature:

 - Initially, go to the Windows Search option and search for Hyper-V Manager, then open it using Run as Administrator.